 - Halitosis (science-speak for dog breath that’s worse than normal dog breath),

 - Blood in the mouth,

 - Problems eating,

-- Weight Loss (probably due to problems eating),
+- Weight Loss (probably due to difficulties eating),

 - Large neck lymph nodes,

-Usually the above symptoms will lead a vet to give your dog more tests to determine if this is epulis or in fact malignant tumors.
-Dental x-rays will help in diagnosis, as will a biopsy which will further examination of the gum tissue near the tumor.
+Usually, the above symptoms will lead a vet to give your dog more tests to determine if this is an epulis or a malignant tumor.
+Dental X-rays will help diagnose, as will a biopsy, which will further examine the gum tissue near the cancer.

 - Odontogenic Fibroma (usually in the mandible),